 Patrick Lesec Temps – The wine is blended using 70% Grenache and 30% Mourvedre from vines that average at least 50 years of age.
 The grapes are destemmed to some degree, which varies from year to year.
 The wine is aged in a combination of new and used foudres and tank.
 The production is close to 350 cases per year.

-Serving and Decanting Patrick Lesec with Wine, Food Pairing Tips
+Serving Patrick Lesec with Wine, Food Pairing Tips

 The white wine of Patrick Lesec is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.